 Consider the DASH Eating Plan

 Another balanced eating plan is the DASH eating plan.
 DASH stands for Dietary Approaches to Stop Hypertension.
 It is designed to help prevent or manage high blood pressure, or hypertension.
 The plan suggests which foods to eat and how much to eat.
 Your doctor may recommend other eating plans to help manage health conditions that occur as you get older.
-For more information about DASH, visit www.nhlbi.nih.gov/health/health-topics/topics/dash.
-Or, contact the National Heart, Lung, and Blood Institute at 1-301-592-8573 or 1- 240-629-3255 (TTY)
+Read more about DASH online, or contact the National Heart, Lung, and Blood Institute at 1-301-592-8573 or 1- 240-629-3255 (TTY)

 The MyPlate plan from the U.S. Department of Agriculture, or USDA, can help you choose a mix of healthy foods that are right for you.